Objectives of the service

 Over 20 million kilometres of infrastructure networks worldwide need to be monitored not only repeatedly but efficiently.
 The increasing frequency of extreme weather events leads to more violent threats to our society and its infrastructure.
 Understanding and mitigating the risks is an indispensable mission all around the world.
 LiveEO aims to provide the necessary high-frequency, in-depth monitoring of industrial infrastructure networks which is envisioned as an “Information-as-a-Service” platform, consisting of a web and a mobile app.
 These are composed of vegetation analyses to detect dangers posed by trees to overhead electricity lines and railways as well as the identification of ground movement and third-party influences close to pipelines.
-SIM makes complementary use of optical and radar satellite data to deliver the information for risk models, aiming to identify and prioritize areas alongside infrastructure networks which need immediate attention.

 Users and their needs

 The service is specifically targeted to infrastructure network operators, such as railway, energy and pipeline companies, with a focus on European and North American markets.
 The primary target users are responsible for the servicing and maintenance of the networks such as vegetation managers or network integrity managers.
-As SIM will be a full-stack solution, it will also cater to the supervisors (via web app) and the on-site personnel (via mobile app).
+As the product will be a full-stack solution, it will also cater to the supervisors (via web app) and the on-site personnel (via mobile app).
 Secondary target users include the forestry, insurance and finance sector.

 Service/ system concept

-In an end-to-end process artificial intelligence and machine learning algorithms are applied to the satellite imagery in order to identify, classify and track objects and to estimate the risks to infrastructure networks.
+In an end-to-end process state-of-the-art artificial intelligence and machine learning algorithms are applied to the satellite imagery in order to identify, classify and track objects and to estimate the risks to infrastructure networks.
 This information is made available in the web and mobile app, where it is possible to manage tasks and priorities.

 Space Added Value

-Additionally, commercial data, e.g. optical high-resolution satellite imagery from Planet Labs and Airbus is used, which provide relevant layers of information to SIM machine learning network, allowing to increase the spatial and temporal resolution and add more spectral information.
+Additionally, commercial data, e.g. optical high-resolution satellite imagery from Planet Labs and Airbus is used, which provide relevant layers of information to LiveEO’s machine learning network, allowing to increase the spatial and temporal resolution and add more spectral information.

 LiveEO participated in several industry events to address potential customers directly.
 By the end of the first stage of the project significant contacts with 14 companies in several countries were established.
 This was accompanied by analysing the potential markets in Germany, the EU and the US.
 Due to the COVID-19 pandemic LiveEO attend several online conferences and hold webinars to continue the outreach to potential customers.

-The base products for LiveEO ground deformation and third-party interaction services were developed and the pre-existing vegetation base product was connected to the web and the mobile applications.
+The base products for the ground deformation and third-party interaction services were developed and the pre-existing vegetation base product was connected to the web and the mobile applications.
 The ground deformation base product was tested on several historic cases in which subsidence had led to considerable impediments and destruction.